 A compulsory course within a program that must be satisfactorily completed to meet the requirements of the program.
 Foundation and Capstone courses are examples of core courses.

 A course that must be enrolled in concurrently with another course (unless it has already been completed), usually due to a relationship between the courses in the program curriculum.

-A component of an academic program, normally of one semester in duration, with a specific credit value.
+A component of an academic program, normally of one term or semester in duration, with a specific credit value.